mathaiml5/NBody-simulation-parallel/README.md

 # N-body Simulation Benchmark Suite

-This project implements and benchmarks various N-body simulation algorithms with sequential and parallel implementations.
+This project implements and benchmarks various N-body simulation algorithms with sequential and parallel implementations in C++ and using CUDA.
 The simulation calculates gravitational forces between N bodies in either 2D or 3D space.
+Scripts to gather runtime performance metrics and analyze results and provide visualizations are provided.

 ## Algorithms Implemented